 The mechanism of conjugation includes the following steps:

-- Mating pair formation: A donor cell which having self-transmissible plasmid will form a pilus that helps in attachment with the recipient bacterial cell.
+- Mating pair formation: A donor cell possesses a self-transmissible plasmid that facilitates the formation of pilus.
+A pilus unites a donor cell with the recipient bacterial cell.

-- Activation of relaxase: Relaxase activates and binds to the OriT site of the bacterial chromosomal DNA and helps in the strand displacement.
+- Relaxase activation: Relaxase activates and associates with the OriT site of the bacterial chromosomal DNA and facilitates strand displacement.

-- Chromosomal DNA strand separation: An enzyme helicase helps in the detachment of the chromosomal DNA fragment.
+- Chromosomal DNA strand separation: An enzyme helicase helps in detaching the chromosomal DNA fragment.

-- Plasmid DNA transfer recyclization and replication: The plasmid DNA moves to the recipient cell along with primase enzyme that attaches itself to the free hydroxyl 3’ prime.
-It has no functional role but completes the replication of the plasmid DNA in a recipient cell.
+- Plasmid DNA transfer recyclization and replication: The plasmid DNA moves to the recipient cell along with the primase enzyme (attached to the free hydroxyl 3’ prime).
+It plays no functional role in the conjugation process.

 - Mating pair separation: Finally, the donor and recipient cell detach from one another.